 Working in tandem with Charlotte Selous, Ethics and Technology Coordinator, and Vasil Beury, Assistant Director of Technology for Data Systems, the Fieldston Upper administrative team created a massive spreadsheet tracking each student’s and each faculty member’s schedule.
 They used the spreadsheet to generate dozens of unique Google Meet rooms to share with faculty and families.
 “The biggest technological challenge was to incorporate the information collected by my teaching and Technology Department colleagues into individualized student schedules in a fairly short period of time,” Beury says, noting that the team only got one shot to get everything right.

 Ensuring the event was accessible and maintaining ownership within the limitations of the Google ecosystem were also key concerns.
 “We pushed ourselves to think very practically about the ways different Google features would impact the lived experience of those participating in Open School Night,” Selous explains.

-In lieu of darting from classroom to classroom, parents hopped from Google Meet to Google Meet to attend their student’s various classes.
-To help orient parents to the new virtual format, Graves also recorded and distributed a video the day before, so parents knew ahead of time what to expect.
+In lieu of darting from classroom to classroom, parents and guardians hopped from Google Meet to Google Meet to attend their student’s various classes.
+To help orient parents and guardians to the new virtual format, Graves also recorded and distributed a video the day before, so parents and guardians knew ahead of time what to expect.